plawnik/-SCILAB-Electric-vehicle-power-consumption-simulation-/README.md

 # Electric-vehicle-simulation-SCILAB
-Simulation of the energy consumption of an electric vehicle   Electric skateboard
+Simulation of the energy consumption of an electric vehicle electric skateboard, and electric car